John de Gournay III (fl. c. 1300–1353)

 Narrative

 The documentary record for John III is sparser than for his more dramatic predecessors, but it is clear and consistent.
-He first appears in a deed of his uncle John (Rector of Harpley) dated 6 Edward III (1331) — described in DG Part II as John de Gurney Junior, confirming he was alive before the succession.
-The following year he succeeded to the estates and exercised advowson at Harpley, presenting a new rector in place of his deceased uncle.
+He first appears in a deed of his uncle John (Rector of Harpley) dated 6 Edward III (1331), and the 1315/16 fine recorded by Blomefield had already granted the Harpley estate to John and his wife Jane, to pass only to their direct heirs.1 The following year he succeeded to the estates and exercised advowson at Harpley, presenting a new rector in place of his deceased uncle.6

-John III’s long life — attested from c.
-1300 to at least 1353 — spanned the early decades of the Hundred Years’ War, the catastrophic Black Death of 1348–49 (which killed roughly a third of England’s population), and the first great parliamentary crises of Edward III’s reign.
-There is no surviving evidence that he participated directly in any of these events, which for a minor Norfolk landholder of the period is not surprising.
-His legacy was simpler and more durable: he re-established the Gournay line in possession of the Harpley estates and fathered the son who would connect the family to its most consequential medieval alliance — with Katherine de Wauncy and the West Barsham inheritance.
+John III’s long life — attested from at least the early 14th century to 1353 — spanned the early decades of the Hundred Years’ War and the catastrophic Black Death of 1348–49.
+No surviving record connects him personally to those events, so his documented legacy is simpler and more durable: he re-established the Gournay line in possession of the Harpley estates and fathered the son whose household would launch Edmund Gournay into the family’s most consequential medieval alliance, the marriage with Katherine de Wauncy and the West Barsham inheritance.28

 Citations